Paying for residential care or a care home

 If you are a permanent resident, your main, former home will not be taken into account if it remains occupied by a person who is:

-When care home costs are higher than what the council will pay
+When care home costs are higher than what we will pay

 Help paying care home fees